ZachJDev/Probility/Examples/DiceExample.md

 # Results of diceExample.js:

-(Slightly edited for Markdown formatting)
+(Slightly edited for Markdown formatting.
+Actual results may differ for some functions)

 Results of rolling a die 600000 times: